smithy-lang/smithy/docs/source/spec/core.rst

 to a model using a :ref:`metadata statement <metadata-statement>`.
 Metadata statements start with ``metadata``, followed by the key to set, followed by ``=``, followed by the JSON-like :ref:`node value <node-values>` to assign.
+Metadata statements MUST appear before any namespace statements or shapes are defined.

 .. tabs::